HozifaWasfy/attribute_face_generation_with_proGANS/README.md

 ## Features

-- **Conditional Generation:** The model supports conditional face generation, allowing the control of various facial attributes such as age, gender, and emotion.
+- **Conditional Generation:** The model supports conditional face generation, allowing the control of various facial attributes such as age, gender and various face features.

 - **Progressive Training:** Utilizes a progressive training approach to generate high-resolution faces in a step-by-step manner.